 In 1880-81 the Chesterfield Board of Guardians erected children's "Industrial Schools" on Ashgate Road, Brampton.
 The eleven acre site was purchased for £2,500 from the Chesterfield Charity Trustees.
 The buildings, constructed in red pressed brick with stone dressings, were designed by the local firm of Rollinson and Son and their construction cost £12,600.
-The site location and layout is shown on the 1921 map below, by which time the establishment had been redesignated as a "Children's Home".
+The site is shown on the 1921 map below.

-The buildings comprised a central administrative block linked by covered walkways to the boys' and girls' blocks at either side.
+The buildings comprised a central administrative department linked by covered walkways to the boys' and girls' blocks at either side.

 - Derbyshire Record Office, New Street, Matlock, Derbyshire.
 Holdings include: Guardians' minute books (1837-1930); Admissions and discharges (1838-1946); Births (1847-1914); Deaths (1838-1904); Offences and punishments (1914-48); Register of seclusion and restraint (1914-48); Boarding-out Committee (1910-30); Children's Homes Committee (1912-30); etc.